-2.01 A survey under these instructions consists of the delineation on the ground of the area to which the holder of a mineral-claim record is entitled under the provisions of the Mineral Act.

-2.02 The instructions herein contained apply more particularly to mineral claims located between May 15, 1893 and February 28, 1975, inclusive.
-If called upon to survey claims located prior to that period, the surveyor shall acquaint himself with the provisions of the statutes in force at the time of location.

-2.03 On application to the Surveyor-General, lot numbers and any available information regarding existing surveys will be furnished.
-On making application for numbers, the surveyor shall state for which land district same are required, but if unable to do so, he shall give the best information in his possession as to the location of the claims to be surveyed, in order that the district in which they are located may be determined by the Department.

-2.04 The survey shall be made under the personal supervision, on the ground, of the surveyor signing the plan.
-If a previous survey, made by another surveyor, forms a common boundary with the claim being surveyed, such boundary shall be traversed and all details of the traverse shall be shown on the plan and the closure shall be shown, using the dimensions thus determined.

-2.05 All surveys shall be referred to the astronomic meridian, which shall be determined by astronomic (preferably stellar) observation, from the Provincial Triangulation System or by gyroscopic meridian indicator except that in cases of surveys of small extent (not more than four claims) the meridian of adjacent surveys may be adopted, or when atmospheric conditions prohibit an observation, the meridian as determined by magnetic compass may be accepted.
-In the case of magnetic compass, the magnetic declination used shall be recorded.

-2.06 The conventional method of survey requires that angles shall be read with a transit, and distances shall be measured with a steel tape or with electronic measuring equipment: Tapes shall be compared from time to time with the standard of length adopted by Canada.
+- 2.01 A survey under these instructions consists of the delineation on the ground of the area to which the holder of a mineral-claim or 2-post claim record is entitled under the provisions of the Mineral Act. - 2.02 The instructions herein contained apply more particularly to mineral claims located on or after May 15, 1893.
+If called upon to survey claims located prior to that period, the surveyor shall acquaint himself with the provisions of the statutes in force at the time of location. - 2.03 On application to the Surveyor-General, any available information regarding existing surveys will be furnished. - 2.04 The survey shall be made under the personal supervision, on the ground, of the surveyor signing the plan.
+If a previous survey, made by another surveyor, forms a common boundary with the claim being surveyed, such boundary shall be defined by traverse and all details of the traverse shall be shown on the plan. - 2.05 All surveys shall be referred to the astronomic meridian, which shall be determined by astronomic (preferably stellar) observation, from the Provincial Triangulation System or by gyroscopic meridian indicator, except that in cases of surveys of small extent the meridian of an adjacent survey may be adopted.
+When atmospheric conditions prohibit an observation, the meridian as determined by magnetic compass may be accepted, in which case the magnetic declination used shall be recorded. - 2.06 The conventional method of survey requires that angles shall be read with a transit, and distances shall be measured with a steel tape or with electronic measuring equipment.
+Tapes shall be compared from time to time with the standard of length adopted by Canada.
 Electronic equipment shall be calibrated periodically, and when necessary the measured distance compared to a known distance.
-If other than conventional methods of survey are to be employed, prior approval is required from the Surveyor-General.

-2.07 All linear measurements shall be in metres and decimals thereof.

-2.08 All surveys shall be closed.
-The allowable linear error of closure shall be 1 part in 2,500 parts.
-If, due to unavoidable circumstances, the error of closure exceeds the allowable limit, the letter accompaning the survey returns shall contain an explanation for the error.

-2.09 All surveys shall be connected to existing surveys, provided such surveys are situated within the following distances:-

-(a) 2 km, if heavily wooded or precipitous country:

-(b) 3 km, if in open or partly open country:

-(c) 5 km. if along a trail, wagon-road, on ice, or along open foreshore.
-If no previous survey is within these distances, an acceptable tie shall be made to Provincial triangulation, an identification on an air photograph, some prominent nearby topographical feature shown on a Departmental map, or to improvements of a permanent nature made upon the claim, such as the mouth of a tunnel or shaft, and the covering letter with the survey returns shall contain details of the claim as will facilitate its identification and location at a future date.

-2.10 Where practicable, the surveyor is encouraged to include in his survey returns of a claim or group of claims a suitable air-photo identification.
+If other than conventional methods of survey are to be employed, prior approval is required from the Surveyor-General. - 2.07 All linear measurements shall be in metres and decimals thereof. - 2.08 All surveys shall be closed.
+The allowable linear error of closure shall be 1:2 500.
+If, due to unavoidable circumstances, the error of closure exceeds the allowable limit, the letter accompanying the survey returns shall contain an explanation for the error. - 2.09 All surveys shall be connected to existing surveys, provided such surveys are situated within the following distances: - (a) 1.5 km, if in heavily wooded or precipitous country: - (b) 3 km, if in open or partly open country: - (c) 4.5 km, if along a trail, wagon-road, on ice, or along open foreshore.
+If no previous survey is within these distances, an acceptable tie shall be made to Provincial triangulation, some prominent nearby topographical feature shown on a Ministry map, identifiable on an air photograph, or to improvements of a permanent nature made upon the claim, and the covering letter with the survey returns shall contain such details of the claim as will facilitate its identification and location at a future date. - 2.10 Where necessary, the surveyor shall include in his survey returns a suitable air-photo identification.

-Division (3)-Types of Survey
+Division (3)-Types of Survey Separate Claims

-Separate Claims